 Definition: Computerized accounting refers to carrying out accounting functions or processes using computers.
 It involves recording and analyzing financial transactions electronically over accounting software.

 The accounting software serves as a framework for data recording and processing.
-Companies may use readymade software available or get customized accounting software.
+Companies may use readymade accounting software available in the market or get a customized one.

 It provides vital information in the form of reports according to user requirements.
 These users can be:

 Computerized accounting is an information system that uses artificial intelligence.
-It also involves the integration and automation of accounting systems.
-The input of data and preparation of reports are as per GAAP.
+Also it involves the integration and automation of accounting systems.
+Here, the input of data and preparation of reports are as per GAAP.

 Human intervention is relatively less in computerized accounting.
-It results in generating financial statements that are:
+Consequently, it generates financial statements that are:

 Content: Computerized Accounting